Skip to content

 To say it burned is an understatement.
 I graduated high school twenty years ago, but this moment from when I was no older than maybe 10 still stings.
 I feel that pain in my stomach.
 Tears well up in my eyes.
 And I’m grown.
 I’m a big girl with a family of my own.

-I pedaled my two-wheeler the way some people drive cars in a rage, with no concern for the people or elements in my way.
+I pedaled my bike the way some people drive cars in a rage, with no concern for the people or elements in my way.
 Later, when I met that nasty little girl’s mother, I remember vividly saying, “Oh that’s your daughter?
 I’m sorry.”

 And I meant it.
 The mom made a face like I was an evil, little bitch.
 Maybe I was projecting.
 I felt sick letting that anger and negativity have a stage.